Algae and Moss Control

 What are Moss and Algae?

-• Mosses are tiny grass-like plants that grow in form of dense green mats in damp locations.
-Moss is a good indicator that the condition of your lawn is not ideal for good growth and raking away the moss is not sufficient.
+• Mosses are tiny grass-like plants that grow in dense green mats in damp locations.
+Moss is a good indicator that the condition of your lawn is not ideal for good growth, and raking away the moss is insufficient.

 • Algae are single-celled and rootless aquatic plants that form on water bodies.
 They can be microscopic or large seaweed-like formations and can make water surfaces aesthetically unpleasant.